Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Numerical Experiments and Control Experiments

 \subsubsection{Hardware}

 \Cref{tab:hardware} provides a detailed description of the hardware used for the various algorithms and experimental setups.
 To achieve high utilization, we executed four instances of \varMFA{}, \fullMFA{}, or \kmeansfa{} in parallel, with each instance using 16 of the 64 available cores, i.e., four independent runs were executed at the same time.
-The tool \texttt{GNU parallel} \cite{gnu_parallel} was employed for job scheduling.
-An exception to this is the training of \varMFA{} on YFCC100M in \cref{sec:largescale} in the main text, where we executed only one instance at a time due to memory constraints, using all 64 available cores.
-We executed \torchmfa{} on a NVIDIA H100 GPU equipped with 96GB of VRAM.
+The tool \texttt{GNU parallel} \citep{gnu_parallel} was employed for job scheduling.
+Exceptions to this is the training of \varMFA{} and \fullMFA{} on YFCC100M and the denoising benchmarks in \cref{sec:largescale,sec:denoising} in the main text, where we executed only one instance at a time, using all 64 available cores.
+We executed \torchmfa{} on a NVIDIA H100 GPU equipped with 96 GB of VRAM.
 Running \torchmfa{} on the CPU configurations used by the other algorithms resulted in significantly longer execution times (GPU $\approx 1$ h vs. CPU (16 cores) $>10$ h for a single epoch).
+Similarly, for the denoising benchmarks in \cref{sec:denoising} in the main text, we executed Noise2Self, Noise2Void, Deep Image Prior, Self2SSelf, Noise2Fast, Pixel2Pixel and DivNoising on an NVIDIA L40s GPU equipped with 48 GB of VRAM.
+BM3D was executed on the same CPU as \varMFA{}.